In Nagoya, scramble for hospital beds shows coronavirus challenge for aging Japan

 Confirmed coronavirus cases in Nagoya, the capital of Aichi prefecture, totaled 98 as of Sunday, the official said, far exceeding the city’s 27 beds at hospitals that meet conditions for patients with the highly contagious disease.

-Aichi, home to Toyota Motor Corp, is Japan’s second-hardest hit prefecture, with 121 confirmed coronavirus cases so far.
+Aichi, home to Toyota Motor Corp (7203.T), is Japan’s second-hardest hit prefecture, with 121 confirmed coronavirus cases so far.
 It has a total of 161 beds capable of handling patients with such a disease.
 Of those, 105 were in use as of Sunday, the official said.

 Elderly people are especially vulnerable to serious effects the virus.
 Japan has the world’s oldest population, with more than 28% aged 65 or over.